LED-reamer/utils/README.md

 My personal utility library for my c projects.

 NOTE: this is a fresh repo and I'm currently working on the examples and minor bugs / design choices
-\nNOTE: gpu.h and renderer.h are still under heavy development
+ALSO: gpu.h and renderer.h are still under heavy development

 ## content
 |file				|has example		|linkerflags|description|